OriharaNozomy/Stochastic-Processes-Analysis/README.md

 # Stochastic-Processes-Analysis
-This project represents and analysis for the Stochastic Processes using 2 input types: A file from the user with ensambles, or a cos function represented as Acos(4pi*t+theta) where the random proces here could be the A or the theta
+This project represents an analysis for the Stochastic Processes using 2 input types:
+->A file from the user with ensembles
+->or a cos function represented as A*cos(4pi*t+theta) where the random process here could be the A(amplitude) or the theta